-2.5.4 Claims Assessment and Evaluation
+2.5.4 Claims Assessment and Evaluation process

 In the event of a Contractor's claim, the Engineer may only act in the manner specified in the contract .Additionally, the majority of contract types, including FIDIC, provide that the Engineer must take a considerable part in the review and assessment of claims.
 ‘Whenever these Conditions provide that the Engineer shall proceed in accordance with this Sub - Clause 3.5[Determinations] to agree or determine any matter . . .
 If agreement cannot be reached, the Engineer must decide fairly in line with the Contract, taking into account all significant parameters.